Brennan Camp

-Brennan Camp (born 12 October 2000) is a professional footballer who plays for National League club Eastleigh, as a defender.
+Brennan Camp (born 12 October 2000) is a professional footballer who plays as a defender for Dorking Wanderers.

 Born in England, he has represented Scotland at youth international level.

 Club career

 Born in Dorchester, Camp was schooled at Royal Manor of Portland and scouted by AFC Bournemouth playing for Weymouth.

 He joined Bournemouth in 2007.
 During the 2018–19 season, he spent time on loan at Poole Town, Dorchester Town and Weymouth.
 He progressed through the ranks at Bournemouth before signing his first professional contract in 2019.
 Camp made his debut for the club in a 6–0 defeat to Premier League side Norwich City, in the Fourth Round of the EFL Cup.
-He made his second appearance for the club in the FA Cup Third Round in a 1–3 away win at Yeovil Town.
+He made his second appearance for the club in the FA Cup third round in a 1–3 away win at Yeovil Town.
 In February 2022, Camp joined National League side Eastleigh on a short-term loan deal.
 The loan was then extended until the end of the season.
 Camp was released by Bournemouth at the end of the 2021–22 season.

 Following his release, Camp joined Eastleigh on a permanent basis in June 2022.
+In April 2023, Camp suffered an ACL rupture, keeping him out of action for the majority of the upcoming season.
+He departed Eastleigh at the end of the 2023–24 season.

+On 16 May 2024, Camp joined National League South side Dorking Wanderers on a free transfer.